craftingcity/The-Known-World/World Notes/Underdark/Locations & Holdings/Ungaethram.md

 Other Tags: Religion (Lolth), Resource (), Emnity (Duergar erritories, Trog Territory)

 # Description
+Ungaethram is a name twofold.
+It names the capital city of the Lolth Drow and the vault that city resides in.
+The entrances to the vault have been curated by its inhabitants; there are a half dozen "horizontal" entrances and only four "vertical" entrances.
+These points are heavily monitored and often guarded.

+The city itself is a sprawling growth of beautiful elven architecture centered around a massive pillar carved into the shape of their Goddess, the Spider Queen, Lolth.

-Ungaethram is a the capital city of the Lolth-Drow.
-The ciin a [[Underdark Travel Table#Entering a New Space|gigantic vault]].
-Each of the Houses has their own estates inside the vault, and they are often about two hour's walk and "community" space inbetween.
-Much of the cave is light by the glowing red of the fey-beetle that live in this space.
+Much of the vault is light by the glowing red of the fey-beetle that live in this space.
 They are cast from the city proper wherever possible - they are a menace to food and textiles - where instead the drow favor the glow of dull blue; most of the estates have purchased the House Barrison Del'Armgo's lighting solution, the everlight brazier.
 They only sell it in blue.
 ## Physicality of the Holding
 Towering stone buildings stand above the ramshackle barrelstalk constructions that make up the most of the Ungaethram.
 The [[Ungaethram Drow Houses#The Upper Third|upper thrid]] each have a tower in Ungaethram, but the rest of the houses make due with whatever they can build and buy.
 ## Population Distribution